harveym4n4lili/DailyFlo/docs/development-journals/dev-log.md

 ### Today's Goals
 - [X] Implemented most of the API service layer
 - [X] Implemented most relevant slices to be used
+- [X] Create Mockup data to test UI before connecting components to backend

 ### Notes
 - no notes
+---
+## [17/09/2025] - [Wednesday]

+### Today's Goals
+- [X] Implemented Screen Layout Components
+- [X] Refactored Today Screen to include the new components
+- [X] Designed a new color palette for dark mode

+### Notes
+- Begin to plan how to implement constant color palettes to be used with components and UI
+- Plan and research how typography can be implemented
+- Consider components that dynamically choose which color to use dependant on light/dark mode
 ---